scania-digital-design-system/tegel/CREATING-COMPONENT.md

 Tegel design system is built as a collection of WebComponents made with Stencil.
 We recommend reading [WebComponents](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and [Stencil](https://stenciljs.com/docs/introduction) documentation.
 Every component has a test file in the `test` folder which uses [Playwright](https://playwright.dev/docs/intro).
+We recommend reading [CODE_STYLE.md](.github/CODE_STYLE.md) to understand the coding standards and best practices.

 ### 1. Clone the Repository
 First, you need to clone the repository from GitHub.
 Open your terminal and run the following command: